-Summary: This DaVinci Resolve review purely aims at telling my insights and advice of an application to the readers who are attempting to select a video editing application for post production at no cost.
-Moreover, the review will focus on the free version of DaVinci Resolve 16, but most of the features apply to both free and paid versions.
+Summary: This DaVinci Resolve review purely aims at telling my insights and advice of an application to the readers who are attempting to select a video editing application for post-production at no cost.
+Moreover, the review will focus on the latest free version of DaVinci Resolve 17, but most of the features apply to both free and paid versions.

 DaVinci Resolve Overview

 Referencing to the DaVinci Resolve application, most of us would deem it to be the most robust color grading software for video editing.
-Well, it's definitely the tip of the sword in the film industry without any doubt in term of color correction and stylizing for a specific look.
+Well, it's definitely the tip of the sword in the film industry without any doubt in terms of color correction and stylizing for a specific look.

 You might be thinking my speech is too objective.
-Thing that proves the DaVinci Resolve the best in color replacement is probably the Academy Awards.
-Five out of the eight films nominated for Best Picture at the 91st Academy Awards Presentations, including the award-winning Green Book and the nominees of BlacKkKlansman, Bohemian Rhapsody, The Favourite and A Star Is Born, were produced using the color grading on DaVinci Resolve Studio.
+Thing that proves the DaVinci Resolve best in color replacement is probably the Academy Awards.
+Five out of the eight films nominated for Best Picture at the 91st Academy Awards Presentations, including the award-winning Green Book and the nominees of BlacKkKlansman, Bohemian Rhapsody, The Favorite and A Star Is Born, were produced using the color grading on DaVinci Resolve Studio.